anustg/solstice-scripts/README.md

 # Running the wrapper scripts in this repository
 * In Linux system (e.g. Ubuntu 16.04):

-(1) download the 'src-Linux' folder and save it in the Solstice directory, e.g.
+(1) download the repository and save it in the Solstice directory, e.g.

     ~/Solstice-0.8.2-GNU-Linux64

-    or clone the develop branch, and copy the 'src-Linux' folder in the Solstice directory
+    or clone the develop branch in the Solstice directory

 ```bash
 git clone https://github.com/anustg/solstice-scripts.git